-- 1. Induction Ceremony (November/December) - 2.
+- 1. Induction Ceremony (Saturday in November/April) - 2.
 Community Events (ex: Thanksgiving Community Service in November) - 3.
 Cultural Events (ex: MLK Downtown Parade in January) - 4.
 College Tours (Summer and Fall) - 5.
-College Readiness Workshops/Events (ex: Brain Bowl Competition, SAT Prep and CodeMasters in Summer)
+College Readiness Workshops/Events (ex: Brain Bowl Competition, SAT Prep and CodeMaster's (hosted virtually by Florida Education Fund).

-See MCOE Calendar for reference. - 3.
-Attend and/or participate in the Annual NAS Statewide Summit:
+See NAS Calendar for reference.

+- 3. Attend and/or participate in the Annual NAS Statewide Summit:

 Typically held in the Spring, the NAS Summit is an annual educational Pre-College Summit sponsored by the FEF that includes workshops for students in grades K-12.
 The workshops for middle and high school students motivate and prepare them for college, while exposing them and their parents to higher educational opportunities.
 High school students learn the benefits of taking AP, honors, and dual enrollment courses and preparing for the SAT.
 The Summit also includes an opportunity for students to interact with college recruiters.
 In addition, middle school students are exposed to different career options. - 4.
-Submit Achiever dues by end of September (\$25.00 per Achiever): All Achievers must pay annual dues of \$25 (per achiever) at the beginning of the fall semester to assist with annual programming (The sponsorship fee for new inductees covers this cost for the first year).
+Submit Achiever dues by end of September (\$25.00 per Achiever):

+All Achievers must pay annual dues of \$25 (per achiever) at the beginning of the fall semester to assist with annual programming (The sponsorship fee for new inductees covers this cost for the first year).
 This minimal financial contribution helps sustain program activities and allows for the planning of extracurricular programs and events.
 The dues must be paid by the end of September each year.
-Please contact the UCF McKnight Center of Excellence if you have an extenuating circumstance that is preventing you from paying dues on time.
+Please contact the Student Outreach Services if you have an extenuating circumstance that is preventing you from paying dues on time.
 Students who fail to pay their dues shall be considered inactive and are prohibited from participating in any NAS events or activities.
-Please make money-orders or cashier's check payable to: UCF McKnight Center of Excellence and write the achiever's name.
-Personal checks or cash will not be accepted. - 5.
-Submit Parent Alliance dues by end of September (\$25.00 per Household): (New Inductees are expected to submit this within the first few months of Induction to the NAS Parent Alliance Treasurer during one of the meetings or can be mailed to UCF McKnight Center of Excellence).
-The purpose of the Parent Alliance shall be to support the goals and objectives of the National Achievers Society and the UCF McKnight Center of Excellence.
+Payment must be made online and link will be shared by Director. - 5.
+Submit Parent Alliance dues by end of September (\$25.00 per Household): The purpose of the Parent Alliance shall be to support the goals and objectives of the National Achievers Society.
 More information can be found in the Parent Alliance Handbook on the website.
 Each household must pay annual dues of \$25 towards the Parent Alliance at the beginning of the fall semester to assist with annual programming.
-Please make money-orders or cashier's check payable to: NAS Parent Alliance write the achiever's name. - 6.
-Submit report cards every grading period:
+Please make money-orders or cashier's check payable to: "NAS Parent Alliance" write the achiever's name.
+Checks should be submitted to the Parent Alliance Treasurer.
+Additional payment options via cash apps may be available.
+See Parent Alliance Treasurer for more information.

+6. Submit report cards every grading period:

-Report cards (not progress reports) submission at the end of every grading period is a program requirement of the UCF McKnight Center of Excellence to remain active.
-Report cards must be submitted in PDF/Full Page report card format and include the student's name, grade, birthdate, and academic year.
-Individual picture screenshots will not be accepted.
-For those enrolled in schools that utilize Skyward, you may initiate the District Report Cards by going to Student Management>Office>Grading> Report Cards>Reports.
-Report cards can be scanned to outreach@ucf.edu or wait until the MCOE Director sends out the report card email.
+Report cards (not progress reports) submission at the end of every grading period is a program requirement of the NAS program to remain active.
+Report cards must be submitted on our website in PDF/Full Page report card format and include the student's name, grade, birthdate, and academic year on our website (under Submissions).
+Individual screenshots of grades that do not include the academic year, students name, cumulative weighted gpa (if provided by school district) will not be accepted.
 Please do not bring report cards to meetings or events.